 Connections to other disciplines,writing (communicating mathematics), and utilization of real world problem solving will be included, as well as critical thinking skills.
 To support the classroom learning, we will use cooperative learning and technology.

 Expectations: Our goal is to have a classroom environment that isconducive to learning and enjoyable.
 We want to have an environment where rights and responsibilities are balanced for the good of all.
 To attain this goal we will follow the 5P’s:

-Behavioral Management System: If astudent chooses not to behave in an appropriate manner, the following steps will be taken, not necessarily in this order:
+Behavioral Management System: If a student choose not the behave in an appropriate manner, the following steps will be taken (not necessarily in this order).